Doctrine in the Shadow of the Sword: The Historical Distortion of Islam’s Core Values

 The Qur’an Does Not Contradict Itself

-Muslims Permitted to Marry Christians and Jews
+Muslims are Permitted to Marry Christians and Jews

 Is Wearing a Head Cover and Robes for Men (Thawb) Sunnah (Prophetic Tradition)